 From raw data to microbiome profiles

-When we receive raw sequencing data, the first thing we do is to assess the quality of the data.
+When we receive raw sequencing data, the first thing we do is assess the quality of the data.
 If the evaluation raises concerns that indicate fundamental issues with the samples or the performed sequencing, we will discuss these concerns with you before we proceed.
 After quality assessment, data is quality filtered to remove low quality reads and base pairs, and microbiome profiles are generated.
 The exact process selected for quality filtering and microbiome profiling depends on the type of data as well as the type of sample.
-You will receive a report that describes the data generation, quality evaluation, filtering and microbiome profiling.
-As well as an assessment of the resulting microbiome profiles.
+You will receive a report describing the data generation, quality evaluation, filtering, and microbiome profiling; as well as an assessment of the resulting microbiome profiles.

 Extracting the key results

 Evaluating the microbiome community and diversity

 Microbiome profiles are large tables with taxonomic or functional information on the microbiome in each sample of the project.
 Tables with taxonomic information on detected microorganisms and their abundance (relative or absolute) in each sample, can be overwhelming and are only informative after extensive processing and statistical analysis.
 Which processing and analysis to perform depends on the project design and the questions that the project aims to answer.
 At Biomcare we start with a detailed evaluation of the data.
 We perform normalizations, filter samples, calculate diversity measures and generate a range of plots to support data assessment.